Amani Toomer: Kansas City Chiefs

 Toomer was signed to a one-year contract by Kansas City Chiefs on August 4, 2009.
 He was released during final roster cuts on September 1.

-Personal life and post-playing career
+Personal life

 In 2011, Toomer and fellow former New York Giant Roman Oben joined MSG Varsity's coverage of "Friday Night Football."
 In 2012, he joined NBC Sports Radio where he was a co-host with Dan Schwartzman of "Going Deep with Amani and Dan", a nighttime talk show on the network.
 Toomer lived in Weehawken, New Jersey.

 In the summer of 2020, Toomer, along with his Danish wife Maj and their 3 children relocated to Ebeltoft, Denmark, because of the COVID-19 pandemic.
 During the 2020 NFL season he worked as an expert on TV3 Sport.